gn0mesort/gn0mesort.github.io/content/projects/mandelbrot_set.md

 first step ends.
 The  second step is simpler.
 Using the last computed term, the shader maps the term's index to a color in a 256-color  palette.
 The specific palette I chose is called [Cividis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199239).
-There's also a black and white variant where coordinates that diverge to infinite are black and finite coordinates are white.
+There's also a black and white variant where coordinates that diverge to infinity are black and finite coordinates are white.

 Despite my initial view that this was some real MIT/Berkeley/Stanford-level stuff, it isn't really that much math.
 I won't pretend I get it, but the implementation is straight-forward.